Biomechanical Engineering Program

 Faculty and students in Biomechanical Engineering are developing a combination of strong mechanical skills with a working understanding of biological and/or medical systems and processes.
 Investigations range from exploring how proteins fold and interact to designing the next generation of medical equipment and joint replacements.
 Biomechanical Engineering research encompasses not only fundamental scientific questions but also the endeavors that will bring discoveries to hospitals, clinics and society as a whole to improve general health, well-being and quality of life.

 Biomechanical Engineering is central to the department's efforts in exploring the mechanics-biomedicine interface and developing innovative solutions for this rapidly growing area.
-In addition, many students working in all of the mechanical engineering groups (Design, Thermosciences, Flow Physics and Computation, and Mechanics and Computation) have substantial research efforts in the area of biological systems.
+In addition, many students working in all of the mechanical engineering groups (Design, Thermofluids, Energy, and Propulsion Systems, Flow Physics and Computational Engineering, and Mechanics and Computation) have substantial research efforts in the area of biological systems.

 Research projects and coursework within Biomechanical Engineering aid in the effort to create the next generation of medical devices, often partnering with local medical device companies.
 Taking ideas from concept to clinical device is critical for continuing to improve health care and patient quality of life.

 The success of biomedical pursuits depends upon close collaboration and cooperation between a broad team of physicians, engineers, scientists and therapists.
-Only through tight teamwork can the complex systems be explored and understood.
-Biomechanical Engineering plays a key role in extending an open hand to all of these communities and an open environment for collaboration to occur.
-Engineers with expertise in biology, mechanics, computation, and the design process are protagonists in many local corporations and hospitals.
+Only through tight teamwork can these complex systems be explored and understood.
+Biomechanical Engineering plays a key role in extending an open hand to all of these communities and fostering an open environment for collaboration.
+Engineers with expertise in biology, mechanics, computation and the design process are protagonists in many local corporations and hospitals.
 The ongoing interaction with these corporations is a key strength of Biomechanical Engineering and the Mechanical Engineering Department as a whole.